FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 4.2 How to Build One

-The Founder Story is not a resume.
-It is a single scene from the founding moment — the Significant Moment when the founder saw the problem clearly.
+The Founder Story is not a résumé.
+It is a single scene — the moment the founder saw the problem clearly.
 Hall warns against the temptation to make the founder heroic.
+Authentic Emotion here means showing the fear, the doubt, and the moment of decision, not the post-IPO victory lap.
+The most compelling founder stories often admit the original idea was wrong, and that the pivot — not the plan — was the real beginning.

 5. The Purpose Story — Closing the Team-Alignment Gap